 Forget about Tayvon Martin.
 George Zimmerman, forget him too.
 Both individuals are irrelevant.
 I don’t want to bombard you with my perception of two gentlemen with whom I will never become acquainted.
 Instead I urge you to turn the hands of time back to the 90s and turn your volume knob clockwise.
 These next few individuals are much more noteworthy in examining the conditions causal to Martin and Zimmerman’s renown.

-In 1999, Nasir Jones released his fourth studio LP, Nastradamus, where on its album art he ostensibly depicted himself as a prophet.
-The album received critically unsatisfactory marks, and its theme showed to be short of groundbreaking.
+In 1999, Nasir Jones (better known as Nas) released his fourth studio LP, Nastradamus, where on its album art he ostensibly depicted himself as a prophet.
+The album received critically unsatisfactory marks and its theme showed to be short of groundbreaking.
 From just a few years earlier, apparently some other rap fellows could justifiably claim prophethood.
-Well before Trayvon Martin was conceived in 1995, Sadat X, Grand Puba, and Lord Jamar (comprising the group Brand Nubian) released their the album, Everything Is Everything in the fall of 1994.
+Well before Trayvon Martin was conceived in 1995, Sadat X, Grand Puba, and Lord Jamar (comprising the group Brand Nubian) released their the album, Everything Is Everything, in the fall of 1994.
 They advanced their brandishing of social-political consciousness with the track, “Claiming I’m A Criminal.”

 “Here on Earth, tell me what’s a black life worth?